pgx-ml-lab/2025-STAGE-workshop-TWAS/README.md

 # Introduction

-This repository contains workshop materials for Theme 2 of the [Workshop on Statistical Genetics and Genetic Epidemiology STAGE-Quebec](https://www.crmath.ca/en/activities/#/type/activity/id/4039).
+This repository contains workshop materials for Theme 2 of the <a href="https://www.crmath.ca/en/activities/#/type/activity/id/4039" target="_blank">Workshop on Statistical Genetics and Genetic Epidemiology STAGE-Quebec</a>.

 Theme 2 focuses on **Molecular Phenotypes in Genetic Epidemiology** and will guide you through conducting and interpreting transcriptome-wide association studies (TWAS) using S-PrediXcan and TWAS/FUSION.